martimolanes/Iot-Stuff/README.md

 # remove all containers
 docker rm $(docker ps -aq)
 ```
+> We are using docker-compose to manage the containers and we are using the `start-service.sh` to run the docker-compose files and stop them.

 ## References
 > Structure generated with command `tree -I node_modules -I package-lock.json -I mongodb_data -I README.md`